 Twitter is among the top 20 social media platforms of all time and has been so for a long time.
 In fact, it is currently making headlines due to the controversial and somewhat messy Elon Musk takeover.
 Here’s all you should know about this massive change in the tech industry and how it’s affecting everyday Twitter activity.
-In April 2022, the Tesla CEO offered to buy Twitter for $43 billion.
-He claimed to make the platform a better place at its core, switching everything up.

 That was all before Elon Musk acquired Twitter out of the blue on 28th October.
 And it wasn’t a quiet affair, either.
 He waltzed into the Twitter headquarters holding a large sink; he took a picture of himself with the same and tweeted it with the caption, “let that sink in.”